The BSc (BMSC) Program

 to be eligible to transfer into the BSc (BMSC) program.

-The transfer process is initiated annually from March 1st until April 30th.
+The Transfer Application is open annually from March 1st until April 30th.

 *If you started your program prior to 2020 and are currently declared in a past major (ACB, BIOC, MCIM, PHPY) you can choose to continue with that major or apply for a new major in the BSc (BMSC) program.